tetrapod00/godot-docs/contributing/development/compiling/compiling_with_script_encryption_key.rst

 3. Compile Godot export templates and set them as custom export templates in the export preset options.

-4. Set the encryption key in the **Encryption** tab of the export preset:
+4. Set the encryption key in the :tab:`Encryption` tab of the export preset:

    .. image:: img/encryption_key.png